tretoef-estrella/THE-PRESERVATION-THEOREM/GUIDE.md

 **Key technical claim:** The Preservation Theorem reformulates the Preservation of Optionality Principle (PPO) under Knightian uncertainty using Wald's minimax criterion, making it independent of probability assignments, discount factors, and infinite-horizon assumptions.

+**Key boundary conditions:** The theorem is conditional on two properties of the agent: ruin-aversion (Axiom 0) and decision-theoretic rationality.
+Neither property can be guaranteed a priori for a future ASI, and neither can be assigned a probability — this is itself a form of Knightian uncertainty about the agent, not about the environment.

 → [GUIDE-EXPERT.md](GUIDE-EXPERT.md)

 ---